cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/git.rst

 * go to `https://github.com`
 * sign in

-Prerequisite: form a group to work with
+Prerequisite: form a group and identify a project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You need to form a group with other students.
+You need to form a group with other students and determine a project to work on together.
+If you have difficulty on deciding a project please contact the instructors.
+The instructors need to approve your project so please send them a report detailing:

+* the names and email address of group members
+* a project title
+* the goal of the project
+* a list all deliverables
+* assignments of tasks to group members

-This prerequisite is satisfied if you and other students have formed a group.
+This prerequisite is satisfied if you and other students have formed a group and your instructor has approved the project.

 Prerequisite: a FutureSystems account
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^